 £206k for psychological harm with no physical injury

-Liability for the abuse was disputed by the alleged abuser.
-As a result agreement in respect of the Claimant's claim could not be reached.
-The Claimant therefore instructed her solicitors to commence court proceedings in the High Court for significant damages.
+Lliability for the abuse was disputed by the alleged abuser.
+As a result agreement in respect of the claimant's claim could not be reached.
+The claimant therefore instructed her solicitors to commence court proceedings in the High Court for significant damages.

 In addition to the injuries referred to above she had become very withdrawn and lacking in any confidence or self esteem.
 Her schooling had been significantly affected and she had performed poorly in her examinations.